Department of Public Safety to Distribute 7,500 Flyers on Distracted Driving Law to Offenders

 Next to speeding and drunk driving, distracted driving is one of the most common forms of negligence that leads to serious car accidents, including accidents that lead to death.

-If you were hurt or lost a loved one in a crash caused by distracted driving, our Phoenix car accident lawyers are prepared to help you pursue fair compensation.
+If you were hurt or lost a loved one in a crash caused by distracted driving, our Scottsdale, AZ car accident lawyers are prepared to help you pursue fair compensation.

 Schedule your free legal consultation right now or call us at 1-800-706-3000.